The simple combination of olive oil and garlic makes these oven-baked chicken thighs an epic recipe you’ll make on repeat.

 Season on both sides of the chicken with salt and black pepper.
 Place them in a baking dish.
 Using a spoon or a basting brush, distribute the garlic mixture over the top of the chicken thighs.

 Bake for 40 to 45 minutes or until the internal temperature reaches 175F.
 Read up on how to check chicken thighs for doneness with and without a meat thermometer here.

 Allow the chicken to rest 5 minutes before serving.
 Top them over rice with a sprinkle of fresh herbs for a quick and easy dinner.

-Watch this video where I share all my best tips for baking chicken thighs and step-by-step instructions to help you get perfectly juicy chicken every time.
+In the recipe card below, you’ll also find a video where I share all my best tips for baking chicken thighs and step-by-step instructions to help you get perfectly juicy chicken every time.